Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Numerical experiments

-\subsubsection{\textbf{Numerical analysis of the mathematical model}}
+\subsubsection{Numerical analysis of the mathematical model}

 Let us seek numerical solutions of the DAE \eqref{DAE}, \eqref{NestCoefDAE} provided that there exist corresponding exact global solutions, i.e., that the global solvability conditions presented in Section \ref{TheorAnalPIMM} are satisfied.
-Also, the functions used in numerical experiments satisfy the conditions of the proved theorems or remarks on the convergence of the methods.
-This enables to compute a numerical solution on any given time interval.
+The functions used in numerical experiments satisfy the conditions of the proved theorems or propositions on the convergence of the methods.
+This enables one to compute a numerical solution on any given time interval.